Yeovil–Taunton line: Background

 The B&ER line was opened to Taunton on 1 July 1842, using trains leased from the Great Western.
 It was extended to Exeter, opening on 1 May 1844.

-In 1844 the Railway Mania was at its height, and the B&ER was induced to propose a branch to Yeovil, hitherto not served by any railway.
-In 1845, the B&ER obtained the necessary Act of Parliament; The B&ER obtained parliamentary authority for its branch line to Yeovil in 1845; it was to run from a junction at Durston, about six miles east of Taunton.
+In 1844, the Railway Mania was at its height and the B&ER was induced to propose a branch to Yeovil, hitherto not served by any railway.
+In 1845, the B&ER obtained the necessary Act of Parliament for its branch line to Yeovil in 1845.
+It was to run from a junction at Durston, about six miles east of Taunton.

 At the end of September 1846, Brunel resigned his position as engineer to the B&ER and he was superseded by Charles Hutton Gregory.

 Construction

 Early in 1847 the B&ER let a contract for construction between Yeovil and Martock, a distance of 6 mi and comprising the only heavy earthworks on the line; this was completed two years later.

 However, in view of the new expenditure on rolling stock (connected with the B&ER decision to work the main line itself), the directors decided to suspend operations and nothing more was done until 1852.

 Work on the remaining 13 mi from Martock to Durston began in June 1852 and despite heavy flooding that winter, it was opened for passenger traffic on 1 October 1853 and for goods on 26 October 1853.
 The line was single throughout (from Durston).

 The Yeovil station was on the west side of the town, at Hendford, in the angle between Hendford Hill and the present-day Lysander Way.
-The station is often described as being on the "outskirts" of Yeovil; the distance from there to Yeovil High Street was about 500 m.
+The station is often described as being on the "outskirts" of Yeovil.
+The distance from there to Yeovil High Street was about 500 m.

-Later maps (made after the extension to the Town station) show Hendford as forming a broad Y shape, with its stem facing west; the goods yard is on the northern arm and the single platform passenger station on the southern arm, close to Hendford Hill.
+Later maps (made after the extension to the Town station) show Hendford as forming a broad Y shape, with its stem facing west, the goods yard on the northern arm, and the single platform passenger station on the southern arm close to Hendford Hill.